-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Measure J bond building fund of Imperial Community College District as of June 30, 2020 and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the District's Measure J General Obligation Bonds and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2022, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.